dotnetprofessional/LiveDoc/packages/livedoc-mocha/README.md

 ```bat
 npm install --save-dev livedoc-mocha
 ```
-To get the latest code and bug fixes, you can install the current beta.
+To get the latest code and bug fixes, you can install the current beta, however this version may have bugs.
 You can find details of the releases on the [releases tab](https://github.com/dotnetprofessional/LiveDoc/releases).
 ```bat
 npm install --save-dev livedoc-mocha@beta
 ```